okta/odyssey/packages/docs/components/button.md

 Use Clear Buttons for interactions that change visible UI but don't submit data.
 For example, showing a password field or dismissing a modal.

-They pair well with Primary and Secondary buttons.
+They pair well with Primary and Secondary Buttons.

 </Description>